SaheliDatta/SaheliDatta.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Saheli Datta - Data Analysis Portfolio

-Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

-## About This Portfolio Template
+## About me

-This portfolio is designed to demonstrate skills in:
-- Data visualization and storytelling
-- Data modeling and analysis
+I am a Data Analyst enthusiast with 1+ years of experience turning complex data into clear, actionable insights.
+My journey with data began as a Data Verification Specialist, where I mastered data integrity and attention to detail before naturally transitioning into advanced analytics.

+Driven by curiosity and a few successful projects under my belt, I specialize in:

+- **Data Modeling & Analysis**: Building clean, reliable frameworks for data.

-- Creating interactive, professional dashboards
+- **Visualization & Storytelling**: Creating interactive, professional dashboards that tell a story.

-- Transforming complex data into actionable insights
+- **Impactful Insights**: Translating messy datasets into strategic business decisions.

 ## 🚀 Projects